maelvls/maelvls.github.io/content/about.md

 author: Maël Valais
 ---

+I am currently open to opportunity as a software engineer.
+See my resume at https://github.com/maelvls.

-I currently work at [Ori](https://www.ori.co/), a Cloud infrastructure startup that aims at providing a unified experience for deploying to close-to-the-user compute resources.
+I previously worked at [Ori](https://www.ori.co/), a Cloud infrastructure startup that aims at providing a unified experience for deploying to close-to-the-user compute resources.